aristocratos/bashtop/README.md

 Let me know if you want to contribute with new themes.

-## Upcoming
+## Upcoming (osx and bsd support)

 Currently rewriting to use python3 [psutil](https://github.com/giampaolo/psutil) for data collection instead of linux specific tools.
 This will add python 3 and psutil as dependencies, but will make bashtop cross platform compatible.

-Please let me know if there is an interest in keeping current version without python dependencies alive.
+This will be in a new branch called bashtop-psutil when I'm done with inital testing

 ## Compability